Frederick Leighton Biography | Oil Paintings

 12-3-1830 Scarborough, ENG - 1-25-1896 London, ENGBack to Artist IndexView Artists Paintings

-It was when he was in the full stride of his popularity and success and apparently in the full stride of his personal vigor that he was struck with angina pectoris.
-For a long time he struggled bravely with this cruel disease, never failing to do any of his official duties except during a brief period of rest abroad, which failed to produce the desired effect.
+Frederick Leighton studied art almost entirely on the Continent, in Germany, France, Belgium, and Italy.
+Leighton's life was throughout marked by distinction, both artistic and social and he spoke German, Italian and French.
+It was when he was in the full stride, enjoying a level of success that was matched only by Millais, that he was struck with angina pectoris.
+For a long time, he battled with this cruel disease, never neglecting to do any of his official obligations except during a brief period of rest abroad, which failed to produce the desired effect.

-Art Movement: Victorian Classicism, Academicism
+Art Movement: Victorian Classicism, Academicism.

-Influences: Edward von Steinle, Giovanni Costa, Correggio
+Artists Influencing Frederick Leighton: Edward von Steinle, Giovanni Costa, Correggio.

-Traveled: Germany, France, Belgium, Italy
+He Traveled To Germany, France, Belgium, Italy.